Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data: Extension of the DIFFRAC Objective

 We shall in Section~\ref{sec:opt} present an algorithm to optimize this objective.
-We term the overall algorithm \emph{XSDC} for ``X-Supervised Discriminative Clustering'', where ``X'' can be ``un'', ``semi'' or ``-'', hence covering all cases.

-\paragraph{Comparison to reverse prediction objective.} The main component of our objective is regularized ``forward prediction'' least squares, which is given by $\|Y-\Phi(V)W -\ones_n b^T\|_F^2/n+\lambda\|W\|^2_F$ for features $\Phi(V)$.
-We could alternatively consider ``reverse prediction'' least squares, which is given by $\|\Phi(V)-YW\|_F^2/n$ and is used in $k$-means.
-In both cases we would alternate between updating the parameters $V$ and $W$ and estimating the labels $Y$.
+\paragraph{Comparison to reverse prediction objective.} Following the terminology of \citet{xu2009}, the main component of our objective is regularized ``forward prediction'' least squares.
+By this phrase, we mean the linear prediction of $Y$ from $\Phi(V)$ incurring the objective value $\|Y-\Phi(V)W -\ones_n b^T\|_F^2/n+\regtwo\|W\|^2_F$.
+This is in contrast to the alternative ``reverse prediction'' least squares, where we would work with $\|\Phi(V)-YW\|_F^2/n$ instead.
+This arises for instance if we use a $k$-means-type objective.
+In both cases we can alternate between updating the parameters $V$ and $W$ and estimating the labels $Y$.

 One way in which we can compare the quality of the objectives generated by these two options for learning a representation is via their smoothness properties, i.e., their Lipschitz-continuity and the Lipschitz-continuity of their gradients.
 These control the step sizes of optimization methods; see \citet{bertsekas2016} and \citet{nesterov2018} for a discussion of the interplay between smoothness properties and rates of convergence.
-We now proceed to show that when fixing the labels $Y$ the forward prediction objective is smoother than the reverse prediction objective for appropriate choices of the regularization parameter $\lambda$.
+We now proceed to show that when fixing the labels $Y$ the forward prediction objective is smoother than the reverse prediction objective for appropriate choices of the regularization parameter $\regtwo$.